dbosnjak94/books-api/README.md

 ###Client-side URL
 To start the client in your web browser visit: http://localhost:3000

+All users have identical password: "Password1"</br>
+To login to Admin dashboard you can use:</br>
+mail: dominik.bosnjak94@gmail </br>
+password: Password1 </br>

+To login to Author dashboard you can use:</br>
+mail: frank.herbert@gmail.com </br>
+password: Password1 </br>

 ###Swagger-UI
 To visit Swagger endpoint documentation visit:  http://localhost:3001/api/api-docs#